hsnovel/strvec/README.md

-## Dynstr
+## Strvec

-This is a header only dynamic string library for c, this library only does single memory allocation for all strings instead of calling malloc() every time,
+This is a header only string vector library for c, this library only does single memory allocation for all strings instead of calling malloc() every time,

 ## How it works ?